jju/stubbl/teams/filthytide.md

 # Filthy Tide

 The Filthy Tide are often called the best team to never win the Green Cup.
-They're an Original 8 team that has had two of the best scorers in the UBBL [[Yakup]] and [[Sardines]] but has never been able to convert the big win to get their stars a championship.
-Now they are in rebuild mode.
+They're an Original 8 team that has had two hall-of-fame scorers in the UBBL but has never been able to convert the big win to get those stars a championship.
+They are currently in rebuild mode.

 ## Playbook

 The Filthy Tide uses the Scrying Avian playbook which emphasizes speed above all else, especially the health of your own players.
 With proper training it's possible to have a super-fast scorer onside, which makes the lack of defensive ability easier to overcome.

-## History

-The UBBL pennant is no Green Cup, but the Filthy Tide have been a storied team the entire existence of the league (in its various forms) and had never won anything.
-This victory whetted their appetite for a Green Cup somewhere in their future.
-Perhaps merely by playing the most matches, the Filthy Tide inflicted the most casualties in this tournament, 16 (11-5-0).

-Their GCIX campaign was devastating to a team of such history.
-They put their efforts in the GCV Memorial tournament to develop a replacement for Yakup and rather than learning a more conservative style of play to match up with their current team's abilities they are pinning their entire season's fortunes on Venus, a young player who scored a TD and looked fast doing it.

 ## Records